sinhasaumya/sinhasaumya.github.io/_pages/about.md

 I'm a fervent practitioner of data science and business intelligence, and am also currently pursuing a graduate degree in data science.

-By exploring data science further and doing more with it, I hope to join hands with you in making our world a better place.
+By exploring data science further and doing more with it, I hope to contribute to making our world a better place.

 Thanks for visiting.